tcheukueppoo/maat/docs/gc.md

 When the mutator detects a nursery-2 object pointing to a nursery-1 object, the detected object is marked `touched` as we are not sure of its liveness until nursery2 is swept.
-Case `#2` and `#3` dicusses how useful is this marked in case the detected object is migrated to the old generation.
-In this our case, the detected object ends up dead after the atomic phase and it'll simply reclamed.
-An object reclamed in nursery-2 simply proofs that the life time of short-living objects may exceed a single GC cycle.
+Case `#2` and `#3` dicusses how useful is this mark in case the detected object is migrated to the old generation.
+In this our case, the detected object ends up dead after the atomic phase and it'll simply be reclamed.
+An object reclamed in nursery-2 simply proofs that the life time of short-living that object exceeds a single GC cycle.

 2. Case `#1`